Cutler Majestic Theatre

 219 Tremont Street,

 Architect John Galen Howard designed the building, and architect James M. Wood designed the interior of the 1,897-seat theatre.
-Originally opened on February 16, 1903 for opera, the Majestic Theatre was converted to vaudeville shows in the 1920’s.
+Originally opened on February 16, 1903 for opera, the Majestic Theatre was converted to vaudeville shows in the 1920’s and was showing movies as part of the program by 1923.
 Then, in the 1950’s, the Majestic Theatre was changed again, this time to a movies-only schedule.
 But unfortunately the change to film came with renovations that transformed the lobby and covered up much of John Galen Howard’s Beaux-Arts work.

 The theatre continued to show movies until 1983 as the Saxon Theatre under the Sack chain.
 By then, the theatre, like many others in the area, had begun to deteriorate both in appearance and in programming.